Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

 \subsection{* Piecewise constant inputs: multi-experiment or time-varying signals?}

 A question related to Sections \ref{sec:multi} and \ref{sec:inputs} concerns the implementation of inputs in real applications, and how to modify the analyses to approximate them.
 For example, instead of applying an ideal ramp, due to experimental constraints we may be forced to apply instead a piecewise constant input.
 How should we treat this scenario in our analyses?
 One the one hand, an input consisting of a series of constant values resembles a set of multiple experiments with constant inputs.
 On the other hand, as the number of steps increases the input becomes closer to an actual ramp.

-The following example illustrates this case.
+\cite{wang1989two} showed that the observation spaces defined by means of piecewise constant inputs are equivalent to those defined by differentiable inputs.
+This result supports the idea of adopting the latter of the two aforementioned views--albeit with the caveats that usually apply to the extrapolation of results from ideal experiments to real ones.